puppetlabs/puppetlabs-postgresql/REFERENCE.md

 Data type: `Any`

-Can be specified with the string ('on'/'off'), or by using a Boolean value (true/false).
+Specifies whether to start the PostgreSQL server as a standby.

 Default value: `undef`